maths/moodle-qbank_gitsync/doc/useyaml.md

 Obviously, using different defaults for import and export should be handled with care to avoid information loss!
 It makes most sense for altering site-specific settings that will be the same for every question e.g. decimal separator.
 Normally Gitsync skips importing questions that have not changed in the repo since the last import so if you want to update them using different defaults you will need to use `-z` to force import of questions that have not changed themselves.

-If you want to switch between using YAML and XML, create a new repo.
-Switching an existing repo will cause problems with filename extensions.